sovware/post-grid-carousel-ultimate/readme.txt

 Post Grid and Carousel Ultimate plugin is very easy to use.
 Just follow the following steps and you are ready to go.
 1. Click the 'New Grid/Carousel' and customize different options of the carousel and click on the 'Publish' button.
 2. Copy the shortcode from the first shortcode tab.
-For example: [post_grid_carousel id="14"]
+For example: [pgcu id="14"]
 3. Paste the shortcode on any page or post where you would like to display the Grid/Carousel.

 == Screenshots ==